students in Leadership Ethics & Society: Addressing Contemporary Challenges working through a puzzle on the Quad

 • And more!

-Sociology at UIUC
+Sociology at Illinois

 Sociology is offered through the College of Liberal Arts and Sciences here on campus.
 While the sociology major does not have specific concentrations, the sociology department does offer a minor in criminology, law, and society